hsnyder/c-serpent/README.md

     -v   verbose (prints a list of typedefs that were parsed, for debugging).

-    -D   disable including declarations for the functions to be wrapped in the
-         generated wrapper file this might be used to facilitate amalgamation
-         builds, for example.
+    -D   by default, the output wrapper file contains declarations for the functions to be wrapped.
+This is useful if you don't want to write a separate `.h` file, but can be inconvenient if you're including all source files in one translation unit.
+The `-D` flag suppresses these declarations.

-    -x   if you have some extra handwritten wrappers, you can use '-x whatever'
+    -x   if you are writing some wrappers by hand (e.g. because C-serpent doesn't support a particular type or usage pattern), you can use '-x whatever'
-         to include the function 'whatever' (calling 'wrap_whatever') in the
+         to include the function 'whatever' in the generated module definition.
-         generated module.
-You'll need to prepend the necessary code to the file
-         that c-serpent generates.
+         The function name as seen by Python will be `whatever`, and you'll need to supply a function called `wrap_whatever`, which will need to be prepended to the code that C-serpent generates.

     -p   the following argument specifies the preprocessor to use for future
          files, if different from the default 'cc -E'.
 Use quotes if you need